Yuna Ito: 2008–2012: Rise to prominence

 Ito collaborated with hip-pop/reggae duo Spontania for their single "Ima Demo Zutto" (今でもずっと), which was released on January 28, 2009.
 Ito's thirteenth single "Trust You", became the fourth ending theme song for the anime Mobile Suit Gundam 00 Second Season.
 The single was released on March 4, 2009 and became Ito's first Top 5 single since "Mahaloha" in 2007.

 On March 31, 2009 "Ima Demo Aitai Yo..." feat.
 Spontania (今でも会いたいよ...), which was the answer song to Spontania's "Ima Demo Zutto", was released online through ringtone sites.
 Ito's third album titled Dream was released on May 27, 2009.
 A single, "Let It Go", was released on November 11, 2009.

 In June 2010, Yuna opened a special project named "洋楽カバーをやってほしい" (lit.
 "I Want You to Do a Western Cover").
 The idea was that she would do a live cover on her radio show Heart to Heart.
 However, there were so many requests that her official website took the project and turned it into Ito Yuna Respects.
 After that 10 songs were selected (that were requested the most) and people could vote on one of these songs.
 The song that won the poll was Aerosmith's "I Don't Want to Miss a Thing".
 After recording and releasing the song on July 28, the project announced a second poll.
 The song that got selected was Elvis Costello's "She".
 The song was released on August 25.
 A third song was Chicago's "Hard to Say I'm Sorry".

 On 9 September, the website Spanspo mentioned that the drama named Ougon no Buta would feature a theme song sung by Yuna.
 Two weeks later Sony's Music Shop confirmed the theme song would be released as a new single named "Mamotte Agetai".
 The single was released on 3 November 2010.

 Ito then released her first compilation album Love: Single's Best 2005—2010 on December 8.
-It marks Ito's final release under her record company as of 2012.
+It marked Ito's final release under her record company as of 2012.